 The FAST Act authorizes \$14 million annually to carry out a range of technical assistance, workforce development, and education activities.
-Annual funding is provided to continue the operation of the National Transit Institute (NTI) at a public four-year degree granting institution of higher learning.
+Annual funding is provided to continue the operation of the National Transit Institute (NTI).
 Section 5314 also allows the Secretary to make grants to fund: the development of transit standards, technical assistance provided by qualified national nonprofit organizations, employment training programs (including assistance to veterans and minority populations), apprenticeship programs, and other education programs.
-It also allows up to 0.5 percent of funding from § 5307 to be utilized for workforce development activities.
+It also allows up to 0.5 percent of funding from 49 U.S.C. § 5307 to be utilized for workforce development activities.
+APTA recommends significantly increased funding for 49 U.S.C. § 5314 to facilitate best practices to promote bus driver safety and for the development of standards.